daniellerlperez-del/daniellerlperez-del/README.md

 ### I build platforms, not features

-The most common failure mode in enterprise AI is the feature first build: solve one use case, ship it, move on.
+The most common failure mode in enterprise software and AI is the feature first build: solve one use case, ship it, move on.
 The second use case gets the same treatment and creates a second silo.
 By use case five you have five disconnected systems, five data models, and five governance gaps and a platform that's ungovernable.

 I build around that problem.
 The platforms I've built were designed to be extensible before extensibility was the ask, shared orchestration, shared observability, a product ecosystem with shared governance controls that compliance teams could actually sign off on.
 That is the platform before product orientation I bring to every seat.